OpenCTI-Platform/opencti/docs/docs/reference/data-telemetry.md

 Metrics are also written in specific logs files in order to be included in support package

 ## Telemetry metrics

 The Application collects statistical data related to its usage, including exactly:

+- The current platform version
+- The platform uuid identifier
+- The platform creation date
 - The number of active users
 - The number of total users
 - The number of nodes in the platform